shiburagi/rhythmgame/README.md

 # rhythmgame
-Sample code for develop rhythm game using java language This project develop use Eclipse Kepler and JDK 1.7
+Sample code for develop rhythm game using java language.<br>
+This project develop use Eclipse Kepler and JDK 1.7

 MainFrame